-TCV's Scotland Counts project is supported by SNH, SEPA, the Scottish Government and Forestry Commission Scotland.
+TCV’s Scotland Counts project has been running for over 10 years, supported along the way by NatureScot, SEPA, the Scottish Government and Scottish Forestry to name a few.
 The project aims to ensure that every individual and community in Scotland has the opportunity to develop skills and confidence to understand their local environment through Citizen Science.

 We promote Citizen Science, to ensure that people across Scotland understand how easy it is for everyone to get involved.
 A Joint Public Briefing on Citizen Science has been published and can be accessed here.
 Contact us to learn more about how to get involved in Citizen Science and develop your own projects.

 Working together to carry out Citizen Science in your local community will enable you to find out more about the environment and identify actions to improve your local green places for people and nature.
 Participating in Citizen Science gets people outdoors, building connections with each other and developing new skills.

 An example of community participation in Citizen Science is our Flooding Resilience Project which involves volunteers in the monitoring of water levels in communities at risk of flooding, which has increased in recent years with more frequent and severe weather events.
 The Flooding Resilience Project report for 2021/22 outlines how flooding project volunteers are involved in communities in different parts of the country.

 Supporting Learning through Citizen Science